coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 a powerful incentive for the creature to always keep its brain-sacs filled.
-A neh-thalggu is free to draw on all the Knowledge skills of each brain it currently stores, using the base ranks in a skill possessed by each brain, and adjusted by the neh-thalggu's own skill modifiers for the Knowledge skill in question (or its Intelligence modifier, for a skill it has no ranks in).
+A neh-thalggu is free to draw on all the Knowledge skills of each brain it currently stores, using the base ranks in a skill possessed by each brain, and adjusted by the neh-thalggu’s own skill modifiers for the Knowledge skill in question (or its Intelligence modifier, for a skill it has no ranks in).

-***Dimensional Travel* (Sp):** A brain collector's preferred method of locomotion is via *dimension door,* which it can do as a quickened action, once per round.
+***Dimensional Travel* (Sp):** A brain collector’s preferred method of locomotion is via *dimension door,* which it can do as a quickened action, once per round.
 It can also use *teleport without error* or *plane shift* at will as a move-equivalent action.